-Rice plays an important role in Thailand as the main commodity for the Nation’s agricultural exports and a major staple food for the Thai population.
-According to Thailand’s Second Biennial Update Report (BUR), rice farming generated the largest amount of Greenhouse Gas (GHG) emissions, accounting for 54.72% of total GHG emitted by the entire agricultural sector.
-Against this backdrop, the rice sector needs to develop plans for its mitigation and adaptation actions as well as frameworks for database system development for GHG emissions.
-How to engage Thai farmers and public and private stakeholders in implementing these climate change actions must also be addressed.
+Rice plays an important role in Thailand.
+It is the main commodity for the nation’s agricultural exports and a major staple food for the Thai population.
+According to Thailand’s Second Biennial Update Report (BUR), rice farming generated the largest amount of GHG emissions in the agricultural sector, accounting for almost 55%.
+Against this backdrop, it is important for the rice sector to have appropriate mitigation and adaptation actions, as well as a framework for database system development for GHG emissions.
+In addition, how to create incentives for Thai farmers and other stakeholders of the rice value chain to change their current practices and implement these climate change actions in achieving a climate-friendly rice production must also be addressed.

-National Policy Development
+National Policy Development;

 Establishment of an appropriate MRV and Monitoring and Evaluation (M&E);

 Mobilization of financial resources for NDC implementation; and

 Expansion of Thailand’s international cooperation to NDC implementation.

 RESULTS SO FAR